zingrx/vendor_xiaomi_fuxi-firmware/README.md

 ```
 git clone https://github.com/zingrx/vendor_xiaomi_fuxi-firmware.git vendor/xiaomi/fuxi-firmware
 ```
 These are example entries, you need to replace the relevant stuff with your own case.

 After that, ensure your tree's `BoardConfig.mk` inherits this tree's BoardConfigVendor:
 ```
+# Firmware
 -include vendor/xiaomi/fuxi-firmware/BoardConfigVendor.mk
 ```
-    These kinds of includes are typically placed along with other inherits at the beginning of BoardConfig or at the end of BoardConfig, along with other includes if any.

-# Additional information for geeks
+## Additional information for geeks
 Extracted from HyperOS OS1.0.5.0.UMCMIXM FUXIGlobal